 All participants, including but not limited to members, attendees, speakers, sponsors, affiliates, volunteers, exhibitors, staff, nonmembers, guests, and service providers, are expected to abide by the ACES Code of Conduct.
 This code applies to all ACES meeting-related events, including virtual meetings and those sponsored by organizations other than ACES but held in conjunction with ACES events, in public or private facilities.

 ACES events must be free of harassment in any and all forms.
 Participants are welcomed and included regardless of sex, gender identity, expression, orientation, physical or mental ability, appearance, race, ethnicity, age, religion, or professional status.

-Harassment, intimidation, or discrimination in any form is not tolerated.
-Intentional uninvited physical contact is prohibited, and sexual harassment of any kind is unacceptable.
+Harassment, intimidation, or discrimination in any form will not be tolerated.
+Intentional uninvited physical contact is prohibited.
+Sexual harassment of any kind is unacceptable.

 Anyone requested to stop unacceptable behavior by an ACES staff member is expected to comply immediately.
 ACES will not tolerate such behavior and reserves the right to take any action it deems necessary and appropriate in its sole discretion, including expulsion from the event without warning or refund, exclusion from future events, revocation of membership, and any other appropriate consequences deemed necessary.

 REPORTING UNACCEPTABLE BEHAVIOR